MarkPearlCoZa/Blog_General/_posts/2016-08-23-Learning-Is-Horrible.md

 - he's not interested
 - he needs to be in another meeting

+To get to that thought you have progressed through the ladder of inference.

 <img class="img-responsive" alt="Ladder of inference" src="{{ site.url }}/assets/images/Ladder-of-inference.png">